-One prominent example of overly competitive behavior leading to inefficient outcomes is rent-seeking contests (Krueger, 1974; Tullock, 1980).
+One prominent example of inefficient overbidding is rent-seeking contests (Krueger, 1974; Tullock, 1980).
 In such contests, firms or individuals engage in unproductive competition in order to increase one's share of existing wealth without creating new wealth.
 For example, a firm may choose to spend money on lobbying for government to impose regulations on competitors in order to increase market share.
-Such competitive behavior is costly, but it creates no value.
-Theoretical models of rent-seeking predict substantial welfare losses resulting from inefficient competition (see the review by Konrad, 2009).
-Empirical studies suggest that the actual costs of rent-seeking are very high (see the review by Del Rosal, 2011).
+Such competitive behavior is costly, but it creates no value, resulting in a negative-sum contest game.
+Other examples include "office politics" (Carpenter et al., 2010), inefficient crowdsourcing (Liu et al., 2014), economic conflicts (Kimbrough et al., 2018), and wars between nations (Lopez and Johnson, 2018).
+Theoretical models of contests predict substantial welfare losses resulting from inefficient competition (see the review by Konrad, 2009).
+Experimental studies examining rent-seeking contests show that inefficiencies arising in laboratory contests are even higher than predicted (see the review by Dechenaux et al., 2015).
+1

+1 Empirical studies also suggest that costs of rent-seeking are high (see the review by Del Rosal, 2011).
 To provide some examples, Krueger (1974) calculates that 7% of India's 1964 and 15% of Turkey's 1968 gross national product were wasted in rent-seeking activities.
-However, the exact amount of welfare losses is highly sensitive to the empirical strategy used to estimate such losses.
-Therefore, many researches conduct laboratory experiments (see the review by Dechenaux et al., 2015), which allow a more direct measure of rent-seeking.

-&lt;sup>1 Posner (1975) uses industry sales to estimate that the rent-seeking costs may range from 5% to 32% of all industry sales.
+Posner (1975) uses industry sales to estimate that the rent-seeking costs may range from 5% to 32% of all industry sales.
 Laband and Sophocleus (1992) use indirect measures of rent-seeking and find that the cost of rent-seeking in the US was about 23% of 1985 gross national product.
 Mauro (1995) uses corruption as a proxy for rent-seeking to show how it is detrimental to economic growth.

-Consider the following experiment.
-You are competing against an opponent in a lottery contest for a prize of \$100.
+Consider the following experimental game: You are competing against an opponent in a lottery contest for a prize of \$100.
 The probability of winning equals the ratio of your bid to the sum of your and the opponent's bids, and all bids are forgone.
-While the intuitive choice may be to bid \$50 (half of the prize), more deliberate consideration will show that any bid above \$25 is strictly dominated, indicating that you should never bid more than \$25.
-Despite such predictions the vast majority of participants in rent-seeking contest experiments routinely overbid by choosing strictly dominated strategies (Dechenaux et al., 2015), creating a puzzle for economists.
-In many studies, overbidding is so high that participants receive negative expected payoffs.
-Various theories have been proposed to explain this phenomenon, including mistakes, systematic biases, the utility of winning, and relative payoff maximization (see the reviews by Sheremeta, 2013, 2015).
-However, some of these theories have not been tested, and no attempt has been made to examine the possible links between different explanations.
+In such a rent-seeking contest, while it is socially optimal to bid \$0 (no resources wasted in unproductive competition), the Nash equilibrium bids are \$25.
+Moreover, a deliberate consideration shows that any bid above \$25 is strictly dominated.
+Therefore, one would expect the actual behavior of participants to fall somewhere between \$0 and \$25.
+Despite such predictions the vast majority of participants in contest experiments routinely overbid by choosing strictly dominated strategies (Dechenaux et al., 2015), creating a puzzle for behavioral economists.
+In many studies, overbidding is so high that participants receive negative expected payoffs.2